telerik/maui-docs/controls/collectionview/grouping/style-selector.md

 # .NET MAUI CollectionView Group Style Selector

-The .NET MAUI CollectionView exposes a conditional styling feature that allows you to apply different styles to each group header and footer depending on a specific condition.
+The .NET MAUI CollectionView component exposes a conditional styling feature that allows you to apply different styles to each group header and footer depending on a specific condition.

 Apply conditional styling to the group header and group footer by setting the following properties:

-* `GroupHeaderStyleSelector`(`Style` with target type `CollectionViewGroupHeaderItemView`)&mdash;Specifies the style applied to the group header when grouping is applied.
+* `GroupHeaderStyleSelector` (`Style` with target type `CollectionViewGroupHeaderItemView`)&mdash;Specifies the style applied to the group header when grouping is applied.
-* `GroupFooterStyleSelector`(`Style` with target type `CollectionViewGroupFooterItemView`)&mdash;Specifies the style applied to the group footer when `Footer` property is set and `IsGroupFooterVisible` is set to `true`.
+* `GroupFooterStyleSelector` (`Style` with target type `CollectionViewGroupFooterItemView`)&mdash;Specifies the style applied to the group footer when the `Footer` property is set and `IsGroupFooterVisible` is set to `true`.

 The following example shows how to use the `ItemStyleSelector`: